Roman Libya: Septimius Severus

 As a consequence the Roman city of Ghirza, situated away from the coast and south of Leptis Magna, developed quickly in a rich agricultural area.
 Ghirza became a "boom town" after 200 AD, when Septimius Severus had better organized the Limes Tripolitanus.

 In late 202, Severus launched a campaign in the province of Africa.
-The legate of Legio III Augusta Anicius Faustus had been fighting against the Garamantes along the Limes Tripolitanus for five years, capturing several settlements from the enemy such as Cydamus, Gholaia, Garbia, and their capital Garama - over 600 km south of Leptis Magna.
+Anicius Faustus had been fighting against the Garamantes along the Limes Tripolitanus for five years, capturing several settlements from the enemy such as Cydamus, Gholaia, Garbia, and their capital Garama – over 600 km south of Leptis Magna.

 By 203 the entire southern frontier of Roman Africa had been dramatically expanded and re-fortified.
 Desert nomads could no longer safely raid the region's interior and escape back into the Sahara.
 For another century the legacy of Septimius Severus gave peace and prosperity to Roman Libya.

 Economy

 As a Roman province, Libya was prosperous, and reached a golden age in the 2nd century AD, when the city of Leptis Magna rivalled Carthage and Alexandria in prominence.

-For more than 400 years, Tripolitania and Cyrenaica were wealthy Roman provinces and part of a cosmopolitan state whose citizens shared a common language, legal system, and Roman identity.
+For more than 400 years, Tripolitania and Cyrenaica were wealthy Roman provinces and part of a cosmopolitan state whose citizens shared a common language, legal system and Roman identity.

 Roman ruins, like those of Leptis Magna and Sabratha in present-day Libya, attest to the vitality of the region, where populous cities and even smaller towns enjoyed the amenities of urban life – forum, markets, public entertainments, and baths – found in every corner of the Roman Empire.

 Merchants and artisans from many parts of the Roman world established themselves in coastal Libya.
 Former soldiers were settled in the "Centenaria" area of Tripolitania, and the arid land was developed.
 Dams and cisterns were built in the Wadi Ghirza (then not dry like today) to regulate the flash floods.
 These structures are still visible As a consequence the area south of Leptis Magna became an important exporter of olive oil and cereals to Rome and the province was greatly "romanized", according to Theodore Mommsen.

 The level of this romanization can be deducted even from the survival of the African Romance: the 12th-century Arab geographer Muhammad al-Idrisi wrote that the people of the area of Gafsa (the Roman "Capsa", near northwestern Tripolitania) used a language that he called al-latini al-afriqi ("the Latin of Africa").

 Tripolitania was a major exporter of agricultural products, as well as a centre for the gold and slaves conveyed to the coast by the Garamentes, while Cyrenaica remained an important source of wines, drugs, and horses.